anbunambi3108/Finance-Project-GenAI/README.md

-# 📊 Finance Project — GenAI-Ready Financial Assistant
+# 📊 GenAI - Financial Assistant

 ## 📖 About the Project
 This project demonstrates a **GenAI-ready financial assistant**.